The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Studio Half Skull Half Face With Diamond dust (signed) is estimated to be worth between £4,500 and £6,500.
-This screenprint has shown consistent value growth, with an average annual growth rate of 1%.
-This work has an auction history of two total sales since its entry to the market in April 2015.
-The hammer price has ranged from £3,365 in the past 12 months.
-The edition size of this artwork is limited to 75.
+The value of Damien Hirst's Studio Half Skull Half Face With Diamond dust (signed) is estimated to be worth between £3,900 and £6,000.
+This screenprint, created in 2009, has an auction history of two sales since its entry to the market in April 2015.
+The average annual growth rate of this artwork is -5% and the edition size is limited to 75.

 Meaning & Analysis